talister/photometrypipeline/doc/index.rst

 * Python 2 and 3 compatibility (thanks to `boada`_)

-Future versions of the pipeline will support newly available catalogs for astrometry and photometry (e.g., GAIA DR2) and enable the extraction of serendipitously observed targets of interests, e.g., variable stars or moving targets.
+Future versions of the pipeline will support newly available catalogs for astrometry and photometry (e.g., GAIA DR2).
 If you are interesting in using PP for a specific task, let me know!

 Contents